How graduates with any degree subject can start a career in quantity surveying or building surveying

 - Make sure you know what the day-to-day work of a quantity or building surveyor actually involves with different employers.
 Aspiring quantity surveyors: know the difference between contractors and consultants .
 Building surveyors: research how the work will differ if you work for a large commercial property firm or a small housebuilder.

 - Practise explaining your reasons for wanting to become a surveyor and with that company – think specific career objectives rather than vague assertions.
 Flesh out reasons such as ‘I want to do something practical’ and ‘I am good with numbers’ with added details about the day-to-day work of surveyors.
-Explain how a quantity/building surveying career in particular (as opposed to a construction management or commercial surveying career, for instance) would fit in with your career objectives.
+Also be ready to explain how a quantity/building surveying career in particular (as opposed to a construction management or commercial surveying career, for instance) would fit in with your career objectives.

-- Keep up to date with what is happening within the construction industry in order to prove your interest to employers.
+- Keep up to date with what is happening within the construction industry to prove your interest to employers.
 Keep an eye on how events in the wider economy or society – such as changes in legislation – can affect the construction industry.
-Read industry press (such as Building and Construction News ) and the broadsheets, in print or online.
-Your careers service should have subscriptions to leading industry news sites.
+Read industry press (such as Building and Construction News – both available online; your university library or careers service may have a subscription) and the broadsheets.

 - Try to get work experience in surveying before applying for a job, although this may be hard in the current climate.
 Take a look at our advice on how to get the construction work experience you need .